How to Inspire Voters

 You have the power to inspire others to vote for Democrats.
 Every conversation is an opportunity.
 But to be persuasive, we need to frame discussions in a way that helps us connect with others, asking questions and speaking from the heart.

-Below you'll find guidance from Community Change, and other experts who use tested tactics that have been shown to motivate our base and reach the persuadable middle.
+Below you'll find guidance from experts who use tested tactics that have been shown to motivate our base and reach the persuadable middle.
 While a long list of irrefutable facts might win in a debate team setting, the way to reach voters is via listening and storytelling.

 Becoming a successful communicator takes practice – don't expect to get it right the first time.
 But after you try the formula below, your influence on people in your network, people they know, and voters you meet will be far greater.